Salesflare/hapi-auth-bearer-simple/Readme.md

     - `callback` - a callback function with the signature `function (err, isValid, credentials)` where:
         - `err` - any error.
         - `isValid` - `true` if both the username was found and the password matched, otherwise `false`.
         - `credentials` - an object passed back to the plugin and which will become available in the `request`object as `request.auth.credentials`.
 Normally credentials are only included when `isValid`is `true`.
-This object can be only the token as in the example but is preferably all the info you need from the authenticated user
 - `exposeRequest` - (optional / advanced) If set to `true` the `validateFunction`'s signature will be `function (token, request, callback)`.
 This can be usefull if you have plugins that expose certain functions/object to the `request` object and you want to use them in your `validateFunction`.
 Be aware that modifying the object is not recommended because this is the same object that you will use in the whole lifecycle.
-Also exposing functions/object to the `resuest` object during the validation is not recommended.
-Follow the `Hapi` standards whenever you can!
+Also exposing functions/object to the `request` object during the validation is not recommended.
+Follow the `hapi` standards whenever you can!

 ## Notes
  - 100% code coverage!